tillyninjaspace/top_food_fda_reactions/README.md

 # Top Food FDA Reactions
-This is how I created my plot in R for the Data Analytics Capstone Project
+These are the step that I took to create my plot in R for the Data Analytics Capstone Project.

 ---
 title: "Top Reactions By Food FDA"